Email Archive Migration Best Practices: How to Migrate Legacy Archives the Right Way

 The best practice is to migrate all content from the email archive for analysis before moving it elsewhere, enabling efficient migration of email and data.

-This also answers the question about the migration duration.
+This also answers the question about the speed of migrating email.
 The industry standard speed for this type of migration is about 100GB per hour.
 While this might seem fast, migrating an email archive with 10 TB of data would take over four days (100 hours = 4.17 days), which is not optimal.

-Archive360 is setting the standard in the industry with the ability to accurately migrate more than 10 to 50 TB per day of archived data, depending on the network connection, while meeting data retention requirements.
+Archive360 set the standard for successful email archiving best practices in the industry with the ability to accurately migrate more than 10 to 50 TB per day of archived data, depending on the network connection, while meeting data retention requirements.
 For example, Archive360's solution can migrate the same 10 TB of data mentioned above in less than one day, a 76 percent or more improvement in migration time.
 This can significantly save costs and boost productivity for IT.

 Download Now